 Language Angels (Spanish)

-We will apply all these skills to help us to write a narrative based on the structure of ‘The Hunter’ by changing the characters, animal and setting.
+We will apply all these skills to help us to write a series of diaries about significant events in Annie Edson Taylor’s life.

 During this half term we will be covering two units; ‘Decimals’ and ‘Position and Direction’.

 This block follows on from learning on decimals in the Spring term.
 Children will learn how to add and subtract decimals with the same and different decimal places, explore decimal sequences, and multiply and divide decimals by 10, 100 and 1000.

 In terms of position and direction, this block builds on plotting and reading coordinates in Year 4.
 Throughout this unit, children will describe and draw position, translate shapes, identify lines of symmetry and explore reflection with co-ordinates.

 In addition to their daily Maths lesson, children will also complete morning maths questions and will have an arithmetic test every Friday.

 This ‘Forces’ unit will teach children about types of forces such as gravity, friction, water resistance and air resistance.
 Children will also learn about the use of mechanisms such as levers, gears and pulleys.
 Children will identify forces and find out about Isaac Newton and his discoveries about gravity.
 They will look for patterns and links between the mass and weight of objects, using newton meters to measure the force of gravity.
 Children will work collaboratively to investigate air and water resistance and they will have the opportunity to work in a hands-on way to explore friction.
 During some of the practical science work, children will discuss how variables other than the one being tested can be kept the same to help make a test fair.
 Finally, they will find out about different mechanisms, including levers, gears and pulleys.